-- Automatic upload to YouTube – as soon as you finish creating your video, Google automatically uploads it to your YouTube account saving you additional hosting costs to a high traffic video platform.
+- Automatic upload to YouTube – as soon as you finish creating your video, Google automatically uploads it to your YouTube account (saving you additional hosting costs!).

 By answering her question thoroughly and completely, I was offering her high-value information that made me stand out from the rest of the comments and ‘experts.’

 I then offered her the chance to view a 3-video detailed tutorial on the subject that I had created for my online business membership website, AuthenticLeaderAcademy.com.
-My goal being that, once she watched the tutorial, she would become an Academy member, or ask me to setup the webinar for her, or just inquire about my coaching services and rates.
+My goal was that, once she watched the tutorial, she would become an Academy member, ask me to set up the webinar for her, or just inquire about my coaching services and rates.

 Example #2 – How to Comment and Monetize at the Same Time!